-Program Program objectives STAR Kids STAR Kids is a Medicaid managed care program designed specifically for children and young adults with special needs.
-Most individuals 20 years old and younger who get Supplemental Security Income (SSI) Medicaid or Home- and Community-Based Waiver services will receive some or all of their Medicaid services through STAR Kids.
-Children and young adults enrolled in STAR Kids will receive comprehensive service coordination.
-Objectives of the STAR Kids program include: Provide Medicaid benefits customized to meet the health care needs of recipients through a defined system of care.
-Better coordination of care for recipients.
-Improve health outcomes.
-Improve access to health services.
-Achieve cost containment and cost efficiency.
-Reduce administrative complexity.
-Reduce potentially preventable events, including out-of-home residential care, through provision of care management and appropriate services. СНІР The Children's Health Insurance Program (CHIP) provides health coverage for children age 18 and younger in families that earn too much to qualify for Medicaid but cannot afford private health care coverage.
+Objectives of the STAR Kids program include:

+- Provide Medicaid benefits customized to meet the health care needs of recipients through a defined system of care. - Better coordination of care for recipients. - Improve health outcomes. - Improve access to health services. - Achieve cost containment and cost efficiency. - Reduce administrative complexity. - Reduce potentially preventable events, including out-of-home residential care, through provision of care management and appropriate services.

+CHIP

+The Children's Health Insurance Program (CHIP) provides health coverage for children age 18 and younger in families that earn too much to qualify for Medicaid but cannot afford private health care coverage.
 A child must be age 18 or younger, a Texas resident, and a U.S. citizen or legal permanent resident.
-Objectives of the CHIP program are to: Increase the number of insured children in Texas.
-Ensure children have access to a medical home, a physician or health care provider who serves the physical, mental and developmental health care needs of a growing child through a continuous and ongoing relationship.
+Objectives of the CHIP program are to:

+- Increase the number of insured children in Texas. - Ensure children have access to a medical home, a physician or health care provider who serves the physical, mental and developmental health care needs of a growing child through a continuous and ongoing relationship.

 Texas residents who are pregnant, uninsured and not able to obtain Medicaid may be eligible for CHIP Perinatal benefits.
 Coverage starts before the child is born and lasts 12 months from the date the unborn child is enrolled.
 The objectives of CHIP Perinatal are to improve health status and birth outcomes by ensuring pregnant women who are ineligible for Medicaid due to income or immigration status receive prenatal care.

+Medicare Advantage

-Medicare Advantage We have contracted with the Centers for Medicare &amp; Medicaid Services (CMS) to provide a Medicare Advantage dual-eligible Special Needs Plan (SNP) as well as traditional Medicare Advantage health plans.
+We have contracted with the Centers for Medicare & Medicaid Services (CMS) to provide a Medicare Advantage dual-eligible Special Needs Plan (SNP) as well as traditional Medicare Advantage health plans.

 All plans offer full Medicare Part D prescription drug coverage as well as extra benefits covering other health care services beyond what traditional Fee-For-Service (FFS) Medicare may offer.
-The Amerigroup Amerivantage (Medicare Advantage) Special Needs Plans (SNPs) are for Medicare beneficiaries entitled to Medicare Part A, enrolled in Medicare Part B and Medicaid (either as a full-benefit, dual-eligible or qualified-Medicare beneficiary).
+The Medicare Advantage offered by Wellpoint Special Needs Plans (SNPs) are for Medicare beneficiaries entitled to Medicare Part A, enrolled in Medicare Part B and Medicaid (either as a full-benefit, dual-eligible or qualified-Medicare beneficiary).
 There are some copays for prescription drugs.
-The Amerigroup Amerivantage traditional Medicare Advantage plans are for Medicare beneficiaries who are entitled to Medicare Part A and are enrolled in Medicare Part B. The plans have copays for most services.
-The objectives of all these plans are to: Enhance the coordination of a member's primary and acute care, long-term care, and prescription drug benefits through a unified case management program.
-Improve the health status and outcomes of members.
-Medicare- Medicaid Dual Demonstration Program (MMP) Amerigroup was selected by the Texas Health and Human Services Commission (HHSC) to participate in a demonstration program to provide both Medicare and Medicaid benefits to dual-eligibles.
-The goals of
+The Medicare Advantage offered by Wellpoint plans are for Medicare beneficiaries who are entitled to Medicare Part A and are enrolled in Medicare Part B. The plans have copays for most services.
+The objectives of all these plans are to:

-Service area STAR STAR+PLUS STAR Kids СНІР Medicare Advantage MMP

-Bexar х х х Х Х

-Dallas х х х Х

-El Paso х х Х Х

-Harris х х х х Х Х

-Jefferson х Х х Х

-Lubbock х х х Х

-Tarrant х Х х Х Х

-Travis Х Х

-Central Texas Rural х Х

-Northeast Texas Rural х х

-West Texas Rural х х х Х
+- Enhance the coordination of a member's primary and acute care, long-term care, and prescription drug benefits through a unified case management program. - Improve the health status and outcomes of members.

+Medicare-Medicaid Dual Demonstration Program (MMP)

+Wellpoint was selected by the Texas Health and Human Services Commission (HHSC) to participate in a demonstration program to provide both Medicare and Medicaid benefits to dual-eligibles.
+The goals of this program are to:

+- Integrate care and improve quality of care for members by consolidating the responsibility for all the covered services into a single plan. - Maximize the member's ability to remain safely in their home and community. - Improve continuity of care across acute care, long-term care, behavioral health, and home- and community-based services using a patient-centered approach.

-We offer these programs in the following service areas (SAs) across Texas:
+We offer these programs in the following service greas (SAs) across Texas: